jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <p>
 1

-- name your VM anything you want in this case we named it VM1
+-  Name your VM anything you want in this case we named it VM1

-- resource group is automatically given a name but you can change it.
+-  Resource group is automatically given a name but you can change it.
-- change the region to your own, we used west US 3
+-  Change the region to your own, we used west US 3
-- choose the size of the server taking into account what you will be using it for. we chose Standard e2 v3- 2vcpus, 16 gib memory
+-  Choose the size of the server taking into account what you will be using it for. we chose Standard e2 v3- 2vcpus, 16 gib memory
-- create a username and password (just remember your credentials!)
+-  Create a username and password (just remember your credentials!)
-- make sure to check your box (bottom left)
+-  Make sure to check your box (bottom left)
-- we can go ahead and skip everything else and click review/create
+-  We can go ahead and skip everything else and click review/create
-- if you get the go ahead in the form of "validation passed" click create and were good to go, let it set up your machine.
+-  If you get the go ahead in the form of "validation passed" click create and were good to go, let it set up your machine.

 </p>
 <br />